cc-ai/art/README.md

 ### Tribute to Jimi

-Crazy hazing when not doing RGB to linear RGB to RGB conversion.
+Crazy hazing when not doing RGB to linearRGB to RGB conversion properly.
 ![](/PurpleHaze.png)